jefffriesen/tensorflowjs-examples/README.md

 TODO:
 * Fix coefficient display.
 Show spinner for coefficients that are training
-* Pass in all parameters to train() so it reruns any of them change
 * Make dots smaller
 * Make predictions a line instead of dots
 * Run multiple versions with different number of iterations.
 Or make it adjustable